yifanwang97/Explainable-fuzzy-integral/README.md

 We can obtain the fuzzy fusion results of iCHIMP.

-The results are shown in a txt file "1_fuzzy_integral_fold1/results/all_datasets/iCHIMP.txt".
+The results are shown in a text file named "iCHIMP.txt" located at "1_fuzzy_integral_fold1/results/all_datasets/".

 #### ChI-DE